 The passage of the Affordable Care Act (ACA) in March 2010 created a perception in the minds of many Americans that this legislative action solved our nation’s healthcare problems.
 As the subsequent history and current circumstances demonstrate, the reality is that coverage is not synonymous with access, and large gaps in available, affordable coverage and services continue to be a major issue for millions of people.
 In fact, the Congressional Budget Office (CBO) projects that if the ACA is fully implemented nationally, nearly 30 million Americans would remain without access to affordable healthcare.
 The cost-sharing provisions of the new health exchange plans are already creating challenges for low-income people who choose to purchase health insurance coverage.
 In these first years of full implementation there is a growing population of newly insured people who are unable to afford their deductibles and co-pays, resulting in a larger underinsured population and an equally substantial number of individuals who are electing to remain uninsured and accept the financial penalty, aware that the affordable coverage available to them remains beyond their means.
 Large gaps in coverage and services will continue to be a major issue that will require safety net providers of free and charitable clinics.

-For Clinics Already In Operation
+For Existing Clinics

 ECHO is able to assist clinics in operation in a number of ways.

 First, the network of ECHO Community Clinics is an opportunity for safety net clinics to network, grow, and learn from each other.
 Visit our ECHO Community Clinics page for more information.